 The simple solution was a narrow chest of drawers with a smallish TV placed on the wall above.
 We’re fortunate to have a nice sized walk-in closet in this room, so it’s not necessary to have a lot of furniture for clothing.

-With the new light room all tranquil and serene, it’s really easy to add seasonal touches, like a market basket filled with peonies, looped around the door handle.
+With the new light room all tranquil and serene, it’s really easy to add pretty touches, like a market basket filled with peonies, looped around the door handle.

-With a white or neutral room, it’s a cinch to add seasonal color and I used floral bouquets to do most of the heavy lifting, with tulips, irises and roses in two colors, punctuated by mini green hydrangeas.
+With a white or neutral room, it’s a cinch to add pops of color and I used floral bouquets to do most of the heavy lifting, with tulips, irises and roses in two colors, punctuated by mini green hydrangeas.

 I also tossed in a blush pink ruffled throw and a pretty floral teacup for another note of grace.

-The white backdrop is a natural canvas for showcasing pops of color for spring.
-Other ideas for adding pops of color to a white bedroom include:
+The white backdrop is a natural canvas for showcasing the charm of accent color.
+Other ideas for adding bits of color to a white bedroom include:

 - Art books on the nightstand